-The following is a list of all the World Heritage Sites in the Netherlands.
+If you’re wondering whether you should visit any of these UNESCO sites, I’ve got more information about what you’ll find at each of them.
+The following is a complete list of all the World Heritage Sites in the Netherlands.

 The canals of Amsterdam were added to UNESCO’s World Heritage List in 2010 as an example of town planning that influenced the world for centuries.
 But when they were first built in the 17th century, they weren’t meant for inspiration – they were critical to the survival of the city.

 The first use of the canals was to clear the land of swampy water so that it could be developed as a city.
 They also had the added benefit of providing protection for the new residential and commercial areas of Amsterdam, which was the largest urban expansion of the time.

 In the 20th century, the Dutch looked at further protection of Amsterdam with more than just the city’s canals.

 They had been clearing water from the land around the region for generations and so the idea was to reverse this process.
 They created a system where they could flood the land and stop enemies advancing (this was before the invention of military planes).

 To achieve this, the Dutch built what is now called ‘The Defence Line of Amsterdam’ or ‘Stelling van Amsterdam’.
 It was a rough circle stretching for 135 kilometres all around the capital city and the important settlements nearby, with a radius of about 15 kilometres.

 Along the line were built 45 armed forts, which were to be the key to operating the barrier if war came too close for comfort.

 In basic terms, the defence program would use hydraulics to open gates and pump water from canals into low-lying plains, covering roads and land that an enemy would have to use to get to Amsterdam.